MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 ## Update the system environment variables

-Add or modify PYTHONHOME as an environment variable.
+Add or modify PYTHONHOME as a system environment variable.

 + In **Search** type **environment.** Select **Edit system environment variables.**
 + In the section System Variables.